 For starters, I want you to understand something.
 The entire goal around strength training and bodybuilding is to progress at a pace that allows you to consistently add weight to the bar, and recover quickly enough to keep progressing.

 If you never add weight to the bar, you’re never going to get stronger or bigger.
 The body only adapts when you force it to.
 If you’re not pushing yourself to get stronger on a consistent basis (usually weekly), then your body just won’t change.

 Unless otherwise noted, you should use the same weight across all sets (outside of warm-ups, and the deadlift).

 For workout A, you’re starting with the squat.
 So after you’re done warming up, and ready to do your work sets, you want to pick a weight you can use for all 3 sets of 6-8 reps.

 Let’s say you know you can do 8 reps with 100 pounds.
 Good, that’s what you’d use for all 3 sets.

 The main goal is to stay within the rep range.
 So if you get 8 reps on your first set, 8 on your second, and only 6 on the last set, that’s perfect.

 If you can only get 6 reps on your first set, and can’t get 6 or more on the second and third set, then you should choose a lighter weight, OR stick with that weight over a few workouts until you can do 6-8 reps on all sets respectively (aka double progression, detailed below).

-Let’s say you are able to get all three sets done with great form, and stay within the rep range (or pass it), then you know it’s time to add weight to the bar on your next workout for that movement.
+Let’s say you are able to get all three sets done with proper form and stay within the rep range (or pass it), then you know it’s time to add weight to the bar on your next workout for that movement.

 Again, let’s use the squat as an example.
 On Monday, during workout A, you did 3 sets of 6-8 reps with 100 pounds.
 You’d make a note in your log book to add weight to the bar on your next squat workout, which just so happens to be at the end of the week on Friday when you do workout C.